-- The engine coolant temperature gauge will move to the H (hot) area (if your vehicle is equipped with analog gauges). - The engine coolant temperature gauge will illuminate all eight bars and a tone will sound every five seconds for one minute (if your vehicle is equipped with digital gauges). - The symbol will illuminate. - The Check Engine indicator light will illuminate.
+- The engine coolant temperature gauge will move to the H (hot) area (if your vehicle is equipped with analog gauges). - The engine coolant temperature gauge will illuminate all eight bars and a tone will sound every five seconds for one minute (if your vehicle is equipped with digital gauges). - The Check Engine indicator light will illuminate.